|

 with several British shipbuilding yards, began an earnest building programme to both re-equip and modernise a fleet which

 only two short decades before had been the largest in the world.
-As passengers still played a large part in BI's business,

 The new 'D' class vessels were built much on the